This site is optimized for Firefox.

 If wool production is an important aspect of the sheep enterprise, breeding stock selection criteria should include fleece traits: fiber diameter, staple length, uniformity of length and diameter, and freedom from defects.
 White-wooled sheep should be free from colored fibers.
 Fleeces should be dense and free from kemp and medulated fibers.

 Sheep that are wool blind or have excessive wrinkles should not be selected for breeding.
-If hair or shedding sheep are being selected, sheep with excessively woolly coats should be avoided.
+If hair or shedding sheep are being selected, sheep with excessively woolly coats should be avoided, as they may not adequately shed.

 A ewe without a sound udder has no value in a breeding program.
 The size of the sheep's udder will depend upon its age and stage of lactation.
 Ewes' udders should be palpated to determined that they are healthy and functional.
 Ewes with hard, lumpy udders should not be considered for breeding purposes.